Wemyss and Buckhaven Railway: The Wemyss and Buckhaven Railway

 Although some improvements were made to local harbours, the intransigent attitude of the North British Railway, and its monopoly freedom to set haulage rates, was resented by the coalmaster tenants of the Wemyss Estate.
 In addition the exploitation of the coal deposits in the East Fife coalfield led to the opening of a considerable number of new pits in this period, and the North British Railway was unwilling to connect them to the railway network.

 In May 1874 a committee of coalmasters discussed building their own line to the developing Methil Dock, a little west of Leven.
 Nothing came of this discussion at first, but in 1878 a definite scheme was produced to connect Buckhaven with Thornton.
 Thornton was chosen as the junction because of the convenience of bringing coal from Dunfermline, as the West Fife coalfield also required an outlet to an alternative harbour.

-Matters progressed and on 17 October 1879 a certificate for the construction of the railway was issued by the Board of Trade; a Parliamentary Act was not required because no compulsory land acquisition was needed and there were no objections to the scheme.
+Matters progressed and on 17 October 1879 a certificate for the construction of the railway was issued by the Board of Trade; an act of Parliament was not required because no compulsory land acquisition was needed and there were no objections to the scheme.
 Nor was a new joint stock company to be established, as the Wemyss Estate was to finance the construction.
-This arrangement had been enabled by the Railway Construction Facilities Act, 1864.
+This arrangement had been enabled by the Railways Construction Facilities Act 1864 (27 & 28 Vict. c.
+121).

 The line was a little over four miles long; by the end of 1880 a demonstration goods train was run, but the line was not properly finished, and the Board of Trade inspection took place on 30 July 1881, by Major General Hutchinson.
 With some qualifications, the line was passed as fit for passenger operation, and it opened formally on 1 August 1881.
 It was worked by the North British Railway for 40% of gross revenue.
 There were intermediate stations at West Wemyss (at the present-day Standing Stane Road) and Wemyys Castle, close to the town of East Wemyss.
 It had private accommodation for Wemyss and his family.

 A short branch was made in 1881 to join the NBR Muiredge branch, and a connection from the new Rosie pit, which ran as a high level siding parallel to, and above, the W&B line.